Aiimeey/Cinestream/README.md

 ## _Overview_

 Cinestream is a simple and user-friendly movie streaming platform that allows users to stream a variety of films on-demand.
+### _Project Status_

+**Note**: This project is still in progress.
+Currently, the authentication system is implemented.
+Other features and functionalities are being worked on and will be added in future updates.

 ## _Table of Contents_